-Classroom Challenge: Reinforcing SEL Lessons with Haiku | By: Committee for Children Grades K–8 Inspired by April’s National Poetry Month, we’ve created this classroom activity that you can use year-round to help reinforce the SEL skills students learn every day.
-Encourage your students to get creative and explore the rhythm of writing haiku!
-Download and Print Inspire young learners (and yourselves) by displaying these SEL haiku in your classroom and around your school!
-Instructions Ask students to write a haiku about the skills they’ve learned from their Second Step lessons or about a topic of your choice.
+Classroom Challenge: Reinforcing SEL Lessons with Haiku | By: Committee for Children Grades K–8 Help reinforce the SEL skills your students learn every day with this free classroom activity.
+Encourage them to get creative and explore the rhythm of writing haiku!
+Download and Print This Activity Sample Haikus: Inspire young learners (and yourselves) by displaying these SEL haiku in your classroom and around your school!
+Instructions Have students write a haiku about the skills they’ve learned from their Second Step lessons or about a topic of your choice.
 Grades K–5 Using your Following Through Cards and Unit Cards for inspiration, guide students to choose and write a haiku about a skill that interests them.
 Middle School Find inspiration for this challenge from topics either in the Unit you’re teaching this week or from your Program Themes.
-Haiku Form Remember a haiku is a sentence or phrase structured in three parts, 5–7–5 Five syllables Seven syllables Five syllables Share with Us!
+Haiku Form Remember a haiku is a poem structured in three parts, 5–7–5 Five syllables Seven syllables Five syllables Share with Us!
 Share your students’ haikus with us on Twitter or Facebook!
-Like this activity?
+Like This Activity?
 We’re adding more K–8 classroom activities to our Free Activities page all the time.
 They’re easy to find—just visit cfchildren.org/resources/free-activities/ for grade-specific, K–8 classroom activities that align with our Second Step Suite.
 Learn more about social-emotional learning, research on the topic, and how it benefits students in the classroom, at home, and in their lives.